Jojoooo1/spring-boot-api/README.md

 ### Authentication and Authorization

 It uses Keycloak and Spring Security for authentication and Role-Based Access Control (RBAC).
-If you need a more complete solution I would recommend to use Keycloak Attribute-based access control (ABAC).
+For a more fine-grained authorization you can use Keycloak Attribute-based access control (ABAC).

-If you would like to centralize the authorization in Keycloak, I would recommend to use the Resource Owner’s Password Credentials (deprecated in OAuth 2.1) or Client Credentials Grant (do not scale very well) for the API key.
+If you would like to centralize the API key authorization in Keycloak, I would recommend to use the Resource Owner’s Password Credentials (easier to set up but deprecated in OAuth 2) or Client Credentials Grant.

 ### Database